Rui Hachimura is discovering new facets of his game after an extended absence

 Their plan is paying dividends from the three-point line.

-Coming off the bench for the first time in his career, the former first-round pick is shooting a gob-smacking 51.9 percent from beyond the arc while shooting roughly the same volume as last season, 2.3 attempts per game.
-His treys are helping him average 9.2 points in 18.9 minutes per game.
+Coming off the bench for the first time in his career, the former first-round pick was shooting a gob-smacking 51.9 percent from beyond the arc entering Wednesday while shooting roughly the same volume as last season, 2.3 attempts per game.
+His threes were helping him average 9.2 points in 18.9 minutes per game.
 Hachimura doesn’t credit some mechanical adjustment or extra hours in the gym.

 “For me, it’s more confidence,” he said.
-“I’m more confident shooting three’s.”
+“I’m more confident shooting threes.”

-Despite that his teammates are thrilled with this development, Hachimura insists that his offensive games still lives within the midrange.
+Although his teammates are thrilled with this development, Hachimura insists that his offensive game still lives within the midrange.
 He labored away for 13.8 points per game in the 2020-21 season and 13.5 in 2019-20 popping off floaters inside the arc.

-Oddly, his reluctance to lean into three-point shooting only makes Unseld more excited.
-No one is forcing Hachimura to launch three-pointers, the forward is simply plucking the good shots that come his way without hesitation.
+Oddly, Hachimura’s reluctance to lean into three-point shooting only makes Unseld more excited.
+No one is forcing Hachimura to launch three-pointers — the forward is simply plucking the good shots that come his way without hesitation.

-“Spatially, he’s getting himself in the right spots, the ball finds him,” Unseld said.
+“Spatially, he’s getting himself in the right spots.
+The ball finds him,” Unseld said.
 “So we’re encouraging him to take those shots.
-But I’m not telling him not to shoot midrange, we just don’t want those shots early in the clock and we certainly don’t want him off multiple dribbles and [isolation plays].
-There’s times for that, opportunities for that late in the shot clock, but if you’re spaced correctly and the ball finds you, you’re doing the right thing but stepping up and knocking those down.”
+But I’m not telling him not to shoot midrange.
+We just don’t want those shots early in the clock, and we certainly don’t want him off multiple dribbles and [isolation plays].
+There’s times for that, opportunities for that late in the shot clock, but if you’re spaced correctly and the ball finds you, you’re doing the right thing by stepping up and knocking those down.”

 But Hachimura’s selling point has always been defense, and in that regard, Unseld is still looking for progress.
 Hachimura is even less of a presence on the glass than he was in seasons past, averaging 3.1 rebounds per game on a team that struggles to rebound up and down the roster.